 We started out asking: “What is blindness?
 How is it healed?”
-Check the internet; but note that blindness does not always refer to the eye only, but to the heart and the soul as well.
+Check the internet; but bear in mind that blindness does not refer to the eye only, but to the heart and the soul as well.

 Whatever you need, whomever you ask, give proportionate time to the Lord.
-Never forget that Jesus alone can make this promise: “Very truly I tell you, if you ask anything of the Father, he will give it to you in my name.
-Until now you have not asked anything in my name.
-Ask and you will receive, that your joy may be complete.”
-(Jn 16:23–24)
+Never forget that Jesus alone can make this promise: “In all truth I tell you, anything you ask from the Father he will grant in my name… Ask and you will receive, and so your joy will be complete.”
+(Jn 16:23, 24, NJB)